Reviews You Can Rely On

 Folding

-The most unique bike lock design belongs to folding locks, which are made up of multiple steel bars connected by rivets that allow them to pivot independently of each other.
+The most unique bike lock design belongs to folding locks, which are made up of multiple steel bars connected by rivets that allow them to pivot independently.
 This provides much more flexibility than rigid U-locks, which is most useful when the structure you're securing your bike to is abnormally shaped.
-This type of lock is excellent for easy transportation because it weighs much less than U-locks and chains, plus it folds up into a compact size.
-They won't weigh you down or take up tons of space in your messenger bag.
-The main drawback is the level of security they provide, which falls in the low to middle of the range.
+This type of lock is excellent for easy transportation because it weighs much less than U-locks and chains and folds up into a compact size.
+They won't weigh you down or take up tons of space in your favorite messenger bag.
+The main drawback is their level of security, which falls in the low to middle range.
 They tend to be weakest at their pivoting joints.

 bike lock - the foldylock compact is indeed that: it fits easily into a jersey...